 In 2020, FCX began the process of validating its copper producing sites against the Copper Mark.
-To date, six of our sites have been awarded the Copper Mark and five more have signed Letters of Commitment.
+To date, seven of our sites have been awarded the Copper Mark and four more have signed Letters of Commitment.
 We have committed to validate all of our copper producing sites against the Copper Mark.

 To learn more about the Copper Mark, view our Letters of Commitment, or review our site reports, please go to coppermark.org.